Kitura/Swift-Kuery/README.md

 ## SQL Injection Prevention using Parameterization

-Parameterize queries to prevent SQL Injection attacks by using Parameter() for untrusted input.
+Unsanitized data that is used in dynamic queries is one of the most common causes of SQL injection vulnerabilities.
+Parameterizing queries can help to prevent SQL injection attacks.

-For example, this is vulnerable to SQL Injection attacks if `supplied_key1` or `supplied_key2` is untrusted input:
+The following code is vulnerable to SQL injection if `supplied_key1` or `supplied_key2` contain untrusted data (that is, data which has not been validated):
 ```swift
 let query = Select(from: confidential)
   .where(confidential.key1 == supplied_key1 || confidential.key2 == supplied_key2)